broadinstitute/gatk-sv/website/docs/gs/quick_start.md

 - In order to include MELT, these values must be provided by the user.
 MELT can be disabled by deleting these inputs and setting `GATKSVPipelineBatch.use_melt` to false.

-### Requester Pays Buckets

-The following parameters must be set when certain input data is in requester pays (RP) buckets:

-`GATKSVPipelineSingleSample.requester_pays_cram` and
-`GATKSVPipelineBatch.GatherSampleEvidenceBatch.requester_pays_crams` -
-set to `True` if inputs are CRAM format and in an RP bucket, otherwise `False`.

 ### Execution

 ```shell